 Feature

-A feature contains descriptive attributes and does not contain any description of the spatial primitives (i.e. information about the shape and position of a real world entity).
+A feature contains descriptive attributes that characterize real world entities.

-The word ‘feature’ as used in the ISO 191xx series and in S-100 specifications has two distinct but related senses – ‘feature type’ and ‘feature instance’.
-A feature instance is a single occurrence of the feature and represented as an object in a dataset.
+The word ‘feature’ as used in the ISO 191xx series and in S-100 based product specifications has two distinct but related senses – ‘feature type’ and ‘feature instance’.
+A feature instance is a single occurrence of the feature and is represented as an object in a dataset.

 The location of a feature instance on the Earth’s surface is indicated by a relationship to one or more spatial primitive instances.
 A feature instance may exist without referencing a spatial primitive instance.

 Geographic feature class